dickensc/dickensc.github.io/projects/PolarizationOfInformation.md

 layout: project
 type: project
 image: images/micromouse.jpg
-title: Micromouse
+title: Polarization of Information on the Web
-permalink: projects/micromouse
+permalink: projects/polarizationOfInformation
 # All dates must be YYYY-MM-DD format!
-date: 2015-07-01
+date: 2017-08-01
 labels:
-  - Robotics
-  - Arduino
+  - Python
-  - C++
+  - MySql
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: A work in progress: Can we quantify the polarization of opinions and information surrounding a topic on the web?
 ---

 <div class="ui small rounded images">